alok-ai-lab/DeepInsight3D_pkg/README.md

 A number of parameters/variables are used to control the DeepFeature_pkg.
 The details are given hereunder

-1. `Parm.Method` (selection dimensionality reduction technique)
+1. `Parm.Method` (select dimensionality reduction technique)

-    Dimensionality reduction technique can be considered as one of the following methods; 1) tSNE 2) Principal component analysis (PCA) 3) kernel PCA, 4) uniform manifold approximation and projection (umap).
+    Dimensionality reduction technique (DRT) can be considered as one of the following methods; 1) tSNE 2) Principal component analysis (PCA) 3) kernel PCA, 4) uniform manifold approximation and projection (umap).
 For umap you can use python or R scripts (please see umapa_Rmatlab.m).
+Please note that these DRTs are not used in the conventional manner.
+Only the element locations are obtained by DRTs, and the reduction of features or dimensions is NOT performed.

     Select this variable in Parameter.m file or after calling `Parm = Parameter(DSETnum)` change